LaeeqtheDev/LLM-Saas/README.md

 ## 📎 Assets

-Assets like banners, illustrations, and UI kits used in the project can be found in the `/public` folder or within the tutorial kit (if applicable).
+Assets like banners, illustrations, and UI kits used in the project can be found in the `/public` folder.

 ---